-In 2015, Leon Hilbert obtained his Bachelor’s degree in Business Psychology at Leuphana University Lüneburg, Germany and published his Bachelor thesis with the title “The Effects of Social Interaction and Social Norm Compliance in Pay-What-You-Want Situations”.
+In 2015, Leon Hilbert obtained his Bachelor’s degree in Business Psychology at Leuphana University Lüneburg, Germany.
 He continued his studies doing the Research Master in Psychology at Leiden University, where he followed the track of Social and Organizational Psychology.
 Leon obtained his Master’s degree (cum laude) in 2017.
 In January 2018, he started his PhD at the Social and Organizational Psychology department at Leiden University, supervised by Prof. Wilco W. van Dijk and Dr. Marret K. Noordewier.

 Leon Hilbert’s research investigates psychological effects of having too little money.
 Low income, debts, or other forms of economic uncertainty often result in financial scarcity, which is the experience of lacking needed (financial) resources.
 Financial scarcity has been shown to affect people's cognition, emotions, and decision-making, with often detrimental effects for those in financial trouble.